The Challenge

 Final Polish & Validation

 Final testing with 3 users.
-User satisfaction increased to 8.9/10.
+Satisfaction scores consistently near 9/10.
 Ready for investor demo.

 Key Change: Pricing clarity improvements based on feedback